symbol/symbol-docs/source/guides/account.rst

         :language: bash
         :start-after: #!/bin/sh

 Notice that you can also retrieve aggregate bonded, unconfirmed, incoming and outgoing transactions for a given account.
-See available ``accountHttp`` methods here.
+See available ``accountHttp`` methods `here <https://nemtech.github.io/nem2-sdk-typescript-javascript/classes/_infrastructure_accounthttp_.accounthttp.html>`_.

 What's next
 ===========